My name is Evan Wright. I am a member of the Church of Jesus Christ of Latter-Day Saints.

 (end of sex-related questions)

-• I have found that it is absolutely possible for someone to actively participate in the furry fandom while also being an active covenant-keeping member of the church.
-Likewise, you can associate with people in the furry fandom who aren’t members of the church, and most of them are very chill and fun people to be around.
-The secret is to identify and separate the aspects of the furry fandom’s culture that aren’t in harmony with God’s teachings and discipline yourself to avoid them, but also embrace everything else the furry fandom has to offer, including all the good people in it.
+- I have found that it is absolutely possible for someone to actively participate in the furry fandom while also being an active covenant-keeping member of the church.
+Likewise, you can associate with people in the furry fandom who aren’t members of the church, and most of them are very chill and fun people to be around who won’t cause you problems or temptations.
+The secret is to identify and separate the aspects of the furry fandom’s culture that aren’t in harmony with God’s teachings and discipline yourself to avoid them.
+If you do this and instead focus on all the good things and people the furry fandom contains, there won’t be any room for bad and sinful stuff to seep in.

-• Actually, for the last while I have had the great privilege to lead a discord server called “Latter-Day Saint Furries (Visitors Welcome)”.
+- Supporting this claim, for the last while I have had the great privilege to lead a discord server called “Latter-Day Saint Furries (Visitors Welcome)”.
 Many latter-day saint furries like me have gathered on this server and have found a wonderful community of friends and people they can feel safe associating and relating with.
-We do nightly discord prayers, have an online family home evening each week, and have healthy spiritual discussions very often.
+We do nightly discord prayers, have an occasional online family home evening, and have healthy spiritual discussions in text and voice channels.
 I feel the server is going in the direction Jesus Christ wants it to go in, and I am grateful for all the people who have been helping me with moving it in that direction.
 It aims to be friendly both to adults and to teenagers (the minimum age to join Discord is 13), and has had many great spiritual discussions, social activities, and other meaningful and fun conversations.
-If you feel that is a group you would like to check out and associate with, there is a link to join found at linktr.ee/tailsinogden .
+If you feel that is a group you would like to check out and associate with, feel free to message me on discord @SeijinWright and I can provide you an invite to that server.